bombasticSlacks/Aspirant/Game/Craftsman.md

 When crafting a weapon, instead of providing materials, you may provide another weapon of equivalent size and materials to transform into the new weapon.

 #### Simple Repairs
 As [Production Work](Telling-The-Story#Production%20Work), you can repair a damaged item or up to 5 rounds of ammunition.
-This requires no additional materials or currency.
+This requires a [Weapons Tool Set](Example-Gear#Weapons%20Tool%20Set), but no additional materials or currency.

 #### Ablative Armour
 After downtime, your armour has 2 additional max integrity that isn’t otherwise repairable.